Jacobs edges Derevyanchenko to win IBF middleweight title

 The Associated Press scored it 114-113 for Jacobs.

-Alvarez won that bout and now Jacobs said that's the fight he wants next.
+Alvarez won that bout and is moving up to super middleweight for his next one.
+He's expected to return to 160 pounds afterward and Jacobs, who narrowly lost to Golovkin last year, wants to be the opponent.

-Derevyanchenko (12-1) fell just short in his long-awaited first shot at a title.
+Derevyanchenko (12-1), who had more than 400 fights as an amateur but has had trouble finding work as a pro, fell just short in his long-awaited first shot at a title.

 Derevyanchenko showed why even Golovkin wouldn't have wanted him, landing big shots to Jacobs' body in the middle rounds and just missing with some to the head that could have done major damage later.